cincospenguinos/HomeLibraryManager/README.md

 ### Requesting a Feature

 If you would like to recommend a feature, create an issue and prepend "FEATURE" to the issue title. **Please search** before doing so, as someone else may have requested that feature.
+If the feature you want is already listed, simply comment on it mentioning that that's a feature you would like to see as well.

 ### Filing a Bug